Monogenēs: Begetting

 The meaning of monogenēs was part of early Christian christological controversy regarding the Trinity.
-It is claimed that Arian arguments that used texts that refer to Christ as God's "only begotten Son" are based on a misunderstanding of the Greek word monogenēs and that the Greek word does not mean "begotten" in the sense we beget children but means "having no peer, unique".
+It is claimed that Arian arguments that used texts that refer to Christ as God's "only begotten Son" are based on a misunderstanding of the Greek word monogenēs, and that the Greek word does not mean "begotten" in the same sense as begetting children, but instead means "having no peer, unique".

-Alternatively in favour that the word monogenēs does carry some meaning related to begetting is the etymological origin mono- (only) + -genes (born, begotten).
+Alternatively, in favour of the interpretation that the word monogenēs does carry some meaning related to begetting, is the etymological origin mono- (only) + -genes (born, begotten).

 The question is whether the etymological origin was still "live" as part of the meaning when the New Testament was written, or whether semantic shift has occurred.
 Limiting the semantic change of monogenes is that the normal word monos is still the default word in New Testament times, and that the terms co-exist in Greek, Latin and English: